 For more information about Student Council, contact Erin Davis

-The Pine Street School Walking Club is designed for children Kindergarten through 2nd grade.
+The Pine Street School Walking Club is designed for children from Kindergarten through 2nd grade.
 The program offers an opportunity to meet once a week with fellow classmates to increase fitness awareness, build self-esteem, self-discipline and good fellowship.
-The club meets every Wednesday form 2:30 - 3:00 in the gym and we walk on the school track.
+The club meets every Wednesday from 2:30 - 3:00 in the gym and we walk on the school track.
 Each week our goal is to walk 1 mile and to encourage others to do the same.
 Come join us on Wednesdays for fitness and fun!

 - Who: Kindergarten through 2nd Grade Students

-- When: Wednesdays After School - 2:35 to 3:00
+- When: Wednesdays after school - 2:35 to 3:00

 - Where: PSS Gym (We walk INSIDE if the weather is "bad")